atmask/atmask.github.io/content/posts/02-bare-metal-k3s-on-rpi-part-1/index.md

 # Conclusion

 At this point in time, I had the cluster networking set up and K3s installed on each node.
-Two of the Raspberry Pis, lightweaver and windrunner, were configured as `k3s-agent` nodes and Bondsmith, my 8Gb Pi was running as the single `k3s-server`.
+Two of the Raspberry Pis, lightweaver and windrunner, were configured as `k3s-agent` nodes and Bondsmith, my 8Gb Pi, was running as the single `k3s-server`.
 With that, I will bring this post to a close.
 In part 2, I will review my configuration of Nginx Ingress, MetalLB and, and Cert-Manager for managing incoming traffic to my cluster services.
 Part 2 will also cover how I configured my 1 TB SSD drive as an SMB share to dynamically provision persistent volumes for my workloads.